BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

   1. Install Anaconda **Python 2.7** from:
      https://www.anaconda.com/download/

   2. Install the BITalino API and its dependencies by typing the following on a `Command Line` window:
-    ```bash
+    ```
     pip install bitalino
     ```